levibostian/Dockerfiles/pgdump-s3/README.md

 * Stay as slim as possible.
 * Only run `pg_dump` and then upload to S3, one time.
 No scheduler/cronjob.
 * Be compatible with all types of S3 like storage.
 AWS, DigitalOcean, and others.
 * All you need to use this image is provide environment variables.
+Make the Dockerfile to everything else you would expect for you.
+Such as setting the file permissions of the backup to private after upload.
 * No need for error checking or anything like that.
 The bash scripts are meant to be small for reading and maintaining.
 It's assumed that as long as you provide all of the environment variables, it should work good.
 * This Dockerfile may be a little bias towards the way I prefer to run backups and store them.
 Read the docs here and the source code to find out for yourself if it will work for you.